 Or to discover more information about cleaning living and holistic lifestyle, explore my optimal health page.

 My favorite readings about this topic are :

 - Tox-sick, From Tox-sick to not sick by Susan Somers

 - Toxic, Heal your body from Mold Toxicity, Lyme Disease, Multiple Chemical Sensitivities, and Chronic Environmental Illness, by Neil Nathan

-Or if you want to discover my no BS guides on how to regain your health, hair and life, ensure to check out my holistic anti-ageing wellness books
+Or if you want to discover my no-BS guides on how to regain your health, hair, and life, ensure to check out my holistic anti-aging wellness books

 After a frustrating decade of battling several chronic illnesses, I became disillusioned with the medical system and decided to take my health into my own hands.